 To begin the badge application process, download and complete the SIDA Application, and contact the Public Safety Department to schedule a fingerprint appointment.
 Drop-in appointments are not allowed.
 Please call Public Safety to schedule your appointment.

 After a Criminal History Records Check (CHRC) and a Security Threat Assessment (STA) have been completed, badge applicants will be allowed to attend Security and Driver’s training.
-Classes are scheduled every each Tuesday and Thursday at 2:00 pm – advance registration is required.
+Class times are listed above under SIDA training – advance registration is required.

 General Aviation (AOA) Badges

 General aviation users requiring regular access to the Airport Operations Area (AOA) must have a CID issued AOA badge.
-To begin the badge application process, download and complete the AOA Application, and contact the Public Safety Department office to complete a Security Threat Assessment (STA).
-Appointments are required for scheduling purposes.
-When this check is finished, badge applicants will be allowed to attend AOA Security training.
-Classes are scheduled each Tuesday and Thursday at 2:30 pm.
+To begin the badge application process, download and complete the AOA Application and bring in two forms identification to the Public Safety Department office.
+This will be used to complete a Security Threat Assessment (STA).
+The results may take a few business days to return and once the Public Safety Department has received the results they will notify you.
+At this time you will be able to take the SIDA class (times listed above under SIDA training).
+Appointments are required for scheduling purposes and advance registration is required.
 Please call the Public Safety department to register for these classes.
-Advance registration is required.